mat-shepherd/ci-pp1-nurture-seo/README.md

 [Back to Table of Contents](#table-of-contents)

 ## Features
-The website consists of three pages in total, an index page, a thank you page,git add and a 404 page.
-The index page contains 13 distinct features:
+The website consists of three pages in total, an index page, a thank you page, and a 404 page.
+The site's pages contain 13 distinct features:

 ### Existing Features